altaga/EffiSend-Solana/README.md

 # Solution

-Effisend-Solana is a Solana based mobile DApp that improves Payments, Cash Out processes and integrates it with Stripe to improve financial inclusion in Mexico and Latin America.
+Effisend is a Mobile-First wallet, cash out ramp and Point of Sale Superapp.
+We combine TradFi through Stripe with Web3 to improve Financial Inclusion in Mexico and LATAM

 System's Architecture: